DisCo: Distilled Student Models Co-training for Semi-supervised Text Mining: Experimental Results

 \subsection{Evaluation on Extractive Summarization}

 For the semi-supervised extractive summarization tasks, our dual-student \SystemName outperforms all baselines in Table~\ref{text_summarization_1}.
-Despite using a smaller-sized, 6-layer model, \SystemName achieves better performance than the 12-layer BERTSUM, UDA, and CPSUM.
+Despite using a smaller-sized, 4-layer model, \SystemName performs better than the 12-layer BERTSUM, UDA, and CPSUM.
 The results show that our methods can reduce the cost of supervision in extractive summarization tasks.
-Other ROUGE results with 10 or 1000 labeled examples is presented in Appendix~\ref{Other_Labeled_Data_Training}, where we have obtained similar findings.
-These results demonstrate the extraordinary potential of our approach in addressing highly challenging situations characterized by an extreme scarcity of labeled data, specifically limited to just 10 instances.
+Other ROUGE results with 10 or 1000 labeled examples are presented in Appendix~\ref{Other_Labeled_Data_Training}.